 Master of Arts (M.A.) in Psychology

-Aside from the additional coursework in humanities or social science topics, the M.A. in Psychology will cover the same core classes that a master of science will cover.
+Aside from the additional coursework in humanities or social science topics, the M.A. will teach many of the same areas that the M.S. covers.

 Master of Science (M.S.) in Psychology

 This M.S. in Psychology is comparable to the M.A. but in this degree there will be a stronger focus on the sciences.